published on 31 December 2012

 The triumphal arch was a type of Roman architectural monument built all over the empire to commemorate military triumphs and other significant events such as the accession of a new emperor.
 Arches were often erected over major thoroughfares and as the structure had no practical function as a building it was often richly decorated with architectural details, sculpture and commemorative inscriptions (often using bronze letters).
 Celebrated surviving examples of triumphal arches include the Arch of Constantine and the Arch of Septimius Severus, both in Rome.

 The largest surviving example of the triumphal arch is the Arch of Constantine, built in Rome in c.
 315 CE to commemorate the emperor Constantine’s victory over Maxentius in 312 CE.
 The arch is typical of the genre and presents a huge 20 metre high rectangular block of masonry consisting of three separate arches: one larger central arch with a shorter and narrower arch on either side.
 All three arches express the same ratio of height and width.
 Dividing the arches are four detached Corinthian columns, each stood on a pedestal and topped with an entablature.
 Above the entablature, and as it were extending the columns, stand four pedestals, each carrying a statue.
 The block or ‘attic’ storey above the arches also presents sculpted panels and an inscription in Latin, a common feature of triumphal arches.
 Parts of the sculpture were recycled from earlier monuments, notably the panels of the attic which were taken from the Arch of Marcus Aurelius (c.
 174 CE) and the inner central arch reliefs which were removed from the Basilica Ulpia in Trajan’s Forum.
-The eight statues are Dacian prisoners and originally came from the Arch of Domitian.
+The eight statues are Dacian prisoners and possibly came from the Arch of Domitian.
 Other panels depict a lion hunt and sacrifices whilst the main frieze scenes commemorate Constantine’s military victories, including the battle with Maxentius.

 Roman triumphal arches would significantly influence architecture from the 15th century CE.
 In the following centuries, not only was there a revival of the entire form as a commemorative monument (notably Paris’ Arc de Triomphe), but also elements of the triumphal arch were employed in completely different structures such as the facade of Leon Battista Alberti’s Tempio Malatestiano in Rimini and his church of St. Andrea in Mantua whose nave arcades strongly echo ideas taken from the triumphal arch.
 Perhaps more fundamentally, the narrow-wide-narrow motif of the three arches divided by columns became a widely used form in the revival of classical architecture in the 18th and 19th centuries CE.